-Non-Arab students do not have to study Arabic or Islamic Studies nor the required number of approved subjects if their parents sign a waiver stating that they will not seek equivalency.
+Non-Arab students do not have to study Arabic or Islamic

-Art & Design
+Art, Craft & Design

-The AS and A2 Art & Design course builds upon the skills and understanding acquired at GCSE.
+The A-level Art, Craft & Design course builds upon the skills and understanding acquired at GCSE.
 The course encourages imagination, observation and analysis of the visual world.